Easing Aches & Pains Mid-Flight

-I’m a big fan of using the rebounder to bounce away stress, toxins, cellulite, and improve digestion, build pelvic core strength, and maintain bone density, but when you’re traveling you can get some of the same benefits from jumping rope in your hotel room.
+I’m a big fan of using the rebounder to build pelvic core strength, and maintain bone density, but when you’re traveling you can get some of the same benefits from jumping rope in your hotel room.
 Be sure to wear supportive shoes or jump on a padded floor.

 This is the most effective digestive enzyme formula I’ve found.
-Enzymes are critical to maximize nutrient absorption and turn the foods we eat into good energy, and it also helps eliminate what we don’t need more efficiently.
 When we travel, poor food options and fatigue often mean our bodies are not getting what they need to stay vibrant so taking this helps tremendously.

-This contains a blend of probiotics, vitamins, minerals, and amino acids that help supercharge your immune system—it’s great for those crowded airports and breathing that re-circulated airplane air that is so often full of germs and bugs.
+This contains a blend of probiotics, vitamins, minerals, and amino acids—it’s great for those crowded airports and breathing that re-circulated airplane air that is so often full of germs and bugs.

-This is a great magnesium supplement that helps reduce stress, improve circulation, and promote better sleep.
+This is a great magnesium supplement.
 It helps me minimize or avoid jet lag.